Who is the greatest boozer of all time?

 LO: Nonsense.
 Alex has already taken half his down.
 He does seem to like this sweet chocolatey drink, which is surprising because neither rum nor chocolate existed in his world.

 HC: “Ol’ Gigante,” he slurs through the interpreter.
 “Good ol’ Gigante.
-Your not such a mean monster.
+You’re not such a mean monster.
 Just ugly!”
 He finishes his drink and slams the glass down on the table.

 LO: Andre tips down his in one go, wipes his mouth with the back of his hand and rumbles, “These are drinks for ladies.”